SharonApot/Akan-Names/README.md

 This app takes a user's birthday on the form provided and calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## Setup/Installation Requirements
-This application can be accessed via the link: shazz-designing.github.io/akan-names/
+This application can be accessed via the link: shazz-designing.github.io/akan-names/ (Direct link also available on the "About Section"

 To use it, all that a user need to input are;